reaganhenke/costume-db/costumedb-frontend/README.md

 - [ ] loading icon
 - [ ] share costume form
 - [ ] search results page
-- [ ] create a shared component for displaying costume results
+- [ ] create a shared component for displaying costume results - include a link to fandom or wherever the image was sourced
+- [ ] add google analytics
+- [ ] add privacy policy
+- [ ] add terms of use
+- [ ] fill out credits